CS3099JH2017/cs3099jh/protocols/backend_spec.md

 `"required"` **MUST** be an array of specification names (for example "BE01" for this specification) on which the client may rely on the server conforming but the server **will assume** that client the client conforms to.

 A specification **MUST** only be listed in at most one of these arrays.
 Specifications **SHOULD** only be listed in required if the specification indicates at the top "can be required by servers".
-Clients may refuse to operate with servers who do not support or require some set of specifications however they **SHOULD** only do this when the specification indcates "can be required by clients".
+Clients may refuse to operate with servers who do not support or require some set of specifications however they **SHOULD** only do this when the specification indicates "can be required by clients".

 Note that names are always two uppercase characters followed by two digits.